-This was the first building donated to the Scuola Normale, and arrived at a moment of intense renewal of the Scuola Normale.
-In 1932, in fact, the new Scuola Normale, reformed by Gentile, was inaugurated.
-The Scuola Normale under Gentile had an expanded main building, the Palazzo della Carovana, and with the annexation of the Collegio Puteano and the D. Timpano residence, the number of rooms available for students rose from fifteen to sixty one.
+This was the first building donated to the Scuola Normale, in 1932, at a time of intense renewal of the Scuola Normale.
+The same year saw the inauguration of the new Scuola Normale Superiore, reformed by Gentile: the main building had been expanded and, with the annexation of the Collegio Puteano and the Domenico Timpano university student residence, the number of rooms available for students had quadrupled (increasing from fifteen to sixty one).

 The building, located on the Lungarno Pacinotti, was donated to the Scuola Normale by the Calabrese Domenico Timpano, a singular character who had made his fortune by selling, in the United States during the period of Prohibition, tonic drinks containing alcohol produced at his pharmaceutical company.
 Damaged during the Second World War by the blowing up of the nearby Solferino Bridge, the building was rebuilt in the 1950s, and was initially the women's residence of the Normale.

 At present the building is used for student accommodation and is subdivided internally into three colleges: Timpano, Timpanino and Acconci (acquired in 1967).